 This tip should be taken with the “keep it simple, stupid” principle in mind.
 You might be inspired by VR games which were made by a team of professionals.
 That is cool, but you are not going to make that game (if you do, please message me and I will send you cookies).
 There are tons of awesome VR simulator games and other games that might sound simple or even boring but are actually tons of fun to play.
 Taking a look at other games will also help you see what is (and isn’t) possible.

 Okay, that’s all the tips I’ve got for now!
+Another thing you can try is joining a game jam, something I write about in this post here.
 Think I left anything out?
 Got some other VR related wisdom you want to share?
 Be sure to add your own tips or questions in the comments, or tweet at me @nadyaprimak.